-Wells & Dawson, Wholesale and Retail Hardware, Stoves, Tinware and Plumbers' Supplies, Cumberland street, Port Arthur.-In a comprehensive review of the commercial interests and industries of this important city, the establishment of Messrs.
+Wells & Dawson, Wholesale and Retail Hardware, Stoves, Tinware amd Plumbers' Supplies, Cumberland street, Port Arthur.-In a comprehensive review of the commercial interests and industries of this important city, the establishment of Messrs.
 Wells & Dawson is entitled to creditable mention.
 This business house was started by the present proprietors in 1885, and has within the past three years met with encouraging success, and they now transact an annual business of large and increasing magnitude.
 This is due, in a large measure, to the enterprise and excellent business capacity of the firm.
 They are importers of and dealers in hardware, stoves, tinware, etc., and have a large and complete stock in all departments.
 The hardware department embraces farmers and mechanics tools, table and pocket cutlery, house-keepers goods, etc., are of the best makes and first-class quality.
-In addition, they have a full and complete assortment of lot of cooking, heating and parlor stoves, which are sold at prices which cannot be duplicated elsewhere.
+In addition, they have a full and complete assortment of Cumberland street, also tell of his capability; they are stoves, tinware, etc., in select variety.
+They carry a fine lot of cooking, heating and parlor stoves, which are sold at prices which cannot be duplicated elsewhere.
 The individual members of the firm are J. L. Wells and Albert Dawson.
 These gentlemen have had ample business experience, and the energy and enterprise which characterize their business transactions fully entitles them to a high rank among the business men of this city.

-J. F. Cooke, Photographer, Arthur street, Port Arthur.-There is perhaps no establishment in Port Arthur that shows more conspicuously the rapid developments and improvement in the photographic art, than that of J. F. Cooke.
+Arthur.-There is perhaps no establishment in Port Arthur that shows more conspicuously the rapid developments and improvement in the photographic art, than that of J. F. Cooke.
 This studio is spacious and well arranged.
 The light and all other requisites for a first-class establishment are perfect.
 Photography, in all its branches, is here executed in the highest style of art.
-Mr. Cooke is is an artist of rare talent and ability, and that this fact is appreciated by the public, is ovinced by the large and influential patronage he now enjoys.
+Mr. Cooke is is an artist of rare talent and ability, and that this fact is appreciated by the public, is evinced by the large and influential patronage he now enjoys.
 Mr. Cooke makes a speciality of taking views of the surrounding scenery.
 The bird's-eye view of Port Arthur in this book is taken by him especially for this publication.